Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 1.2.3
 - Fixed wildlifecamera firing in the wrong scope, causing it to not work.
 Was on client authoritive, is now on server.

+1.2.4
+- Changed WildLifeCamera set equipment to different method so ArtificerExtended does not throw nre.